“They’re beautiful when they bloom, but the fruit is worthless. There’s plenty of it, but it’s always so small and rock hard.”

 Large scale growers sometimes use mechanical means to reduce the number of buds on their trees, but many still rely on hand thinning.
 A peach tree produces thousands of blossoms and usually sets far more fruit than could possibly reach maturity.
 Reducing the number of blossoms and, therefore, the number of possible fruit allows the survivors to grow fuller and healthier.

 A power washer is a great tool for eliminating buds and blossoms if you know how.
-To thin peaches or, more correctly, future peaches, requires a strong stream of water and a steady hand.
+To thin peaches or, more correctly, future peaches, a strong stream of water and a steady hand is required.
 Don’t be afraid to be ruthless.
 Nature will eliminate many of these blossoms anyway.
 You’ll have to eliminate many more before the tree is properly thinned.
 Peach blossoms are beautiful and therefore difficult to sacrifice, but the results will be worth it.

 If you don’t own a power washer, don’t despair.
 You can get the same results by bashing the branches with a leaf rake.
 It may sound odd, but it’s an effective method of peach tree thinning.
 Remember to remove the whole bud and not just the flower petals.